mohammadreza-babaeimosleh/DLD_Data_Auto-update/README.md

-This is a code for automatically editing and updating the dataset that DLD provides
+code for automatically editing and updating the dataset that DLD provides

 # Requirements
 To install requirements, run the command below in your terminal